 Finding a dental practice in Wollongong area is not difficult, but finding the right one that provides all the professional services with care and compassion takes a bit more work.
 When it comes to offering a comprehensive range of dental services in Wollongong region, Woonona dentists provides clinical excellence and invaluable convenience.
 Woonona dentists invite you to take advantage of our one-stop-shop dental services.
 At our dental clinic in Woonona, you will be assured of receiving treatment that is customised to your individual needs and budget delivered by highly trained practitioners in a caring and professional environment.

-Best of all, if you are with a health fund with dental cover, you will pay NO out of pocket cost for this.
+Best of all, if you are with a health fund with dental cover, you will pay NO out of pocket fees for this.
 We encourage you to attend Check up& Clean every 6 months to maintain your smile for life.
-When any additional treatment is required, we always provide a thorough explanation of the process, and upfront information of time and cost involved.
+When any additional treatment is required, we always provide a thorough explanation of the process, and upfront information of time and fees involved.

 Many Australians are sport lovers, but the spills can be devastating.
 Whether it’s a collision on the field, a tumble on a street or equipment failure – the risk of contact to the face and teeth is an ever-present danger.
 To minimise this risk, it’s a good idea to wear a mouthguard.